inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 will be expected to initiate requests to the server and demonstrate its ability to react to the returned responses.
 Over the course of these interactions, Inferno will seek to observe conformant handling of PAS requirements, including
-- The ability of the client to initiate and react to
+- The ability of the client to initiate a prior authorization submission and react to
-    - The approval of a prior authorization request
+    - The approval of the request
-    - The denial of a prior authorization request
+    - The denial of the request
-    - The pending of a prior authorization request and a subsequent final decision
+    - The pending of the request and a subsequent notification that a final decision was made
 - The ability of the client to provide data covering the full scope of required by PAS, including
     - The ability to send prior auth requests and inquiries with all PAS profiles and all must support elements on those profiles
     - The ability to handle responses that contain all PAS profiles and all must support elements on those profiles (not included in the current version of these tests)

-Because X12 details, including coded values indicating details like “denied” and “pended”, are not public, Inferno is not currently able to generate a full set of responses to requests or otherwise provide details on specific codes used to represent those concepts and is limited to responses that look similar to the examples in the IG (e.g., [here](https://hl7.org/fhir/us/davinci-pas/STU2/Bundle-ReferralAuthorizationResponseBundleExample.html)).
-Thus,

-- In order to demonstrate specific workflows, namely pend and denial, users will need to provide the expected response for Inferno to send back
-- The current tests do not return to the client all PAS profiles and must support elements to confirm support.

-For further details on limitations of these tests, see the *Testing Limitations* section below.
+Inferno contains basic logic to generate approval, denial, and pended responses, along with a notification that a final decision was made, as a part of the above workflows.
+These responses are based on examples available in the PAS Implementation Guide and are conformant, but may not meet the needs of actual implementations.
+Thus, testers may provide Inferno with specific responses for Inferno to echo.
+If responses are provided, Inferno will check them for conformance to ensure that they demonstrate a fully conformant exchange.

 All requests and responses will be checked for conformance to the PAS IG requirements individually and used in aggregate to determine whether